 After head and skirt selection, there is the matter of trailers.
 Ask five swim jig guys, and they’ll probably give you five different answers on swim jig trailers.
 The answer is go with your gut.
 Sometimes a dual tail trailer is good.
 Sometimes a single tail is better.
 Some guys like a craw trailer; some guys like a swimbait.
 This is the part where you can have some fun with a swim jig.

 I’ve caught a ton of bass swimming a jig with a single tail grub, a fork tail spinnerbait trailer and a craw trailer.
-Some of my favorites right now are the Get Five Lures Dinero, Zoom Ultravibe Speed Craw.
+Some of my favorites right now are the twin tail grub and the Zoom Ultravibe Speed Craw.

-On my last swim jig outing in June, I was using a chartreuse and white skirt on a Taylor Man’s swim jig and about the last three inches of a Dinero.
-That big scythe tail of a Dinero I used like a rudder.
+On my last swim jig outing in June, I was using a chartreuse and white skirt on a Taylor Man’s swim jig and worm with a big tail.
+That big scythe tail I used like a rudder.
 It made just a subtle little tail kick as I pulled it over the flooded bank grass.

 Sometimes that subtle shad profile is the ticket while other days a darker or more bluegill type color with thumping claws or legs on a trailer work a lot better.
 Time on the water will be your guide there to find the colors and combinations that work for you on your waters.
 Keep the speed up, vary the retrieve, pick your targets and angles and experiment with your make up to really dial in the swim jig bite on your fishery.
 You can fish from pre-spawn all the way to late fall with a swim jig if the cover and grass is right for it.

 If you liked this article, here is a more advanced article with four Bassmaster Elite Series pros on How to Fish a Swim Jig Around Other Cover.